Effective zero-cycles and the Bloch-Beilinson filtration: Introduction

-\begin{remark} Since $F_{\mathrm{BB}}^r\CH_0(X)=0$ for $r\geq \dim X$, Main Conjecture \ref{mainconj} is only interesting for small $m$ and $l$.
-For instance, it holds trivially for curves or varieties with an indecomposable top form e.g., Calabi-Yau varieties, complete intersections of general type, etc. \end{remark}
+\begin{remark} Since the conjectural Bloch--Beilinson filtration satisfies $F_{\mathrm{BB}}^r\CH_0(X)=0$ for $r\geq \dim X$, Main Conjecture \ref{mainconj} is only interesting for small $m$ and $d$.
+For instance, if the Bloch--Beilinson filtration exists, the conjecture holds trivially for curves or varieties with an indecomposable top form e.g., Calabi-Yau varieties, complete intersections of general type, etc. \end{remark}

 In practice, we will consider Main Conjecture~\ref{mainconj} with respect to candidate filtrations for the Bloch--Beilinson filtration.
 As a first example, using Beauville's filtration $F_{\mathrm{B}}^\bullet$ as the candidate Bloch--Beilinson filtration for abelian varieties, we have: \begin{theorem}[Theorem \ref{uncondabvar}] Let $A$ be an abelian $g$-fold and let $x_1,\ldots, x_m,y_1,\ldots, y_m\in A$,